odehamik/MythOS/README.md

 # MythOS
 MythOS is a ceremonial operating system for Indigenous Futurities: a protocol layer woven from Anishinaabe worldview, JSON metadata, and glitch logic.
-It bends LLMs through story, sovereignty, and survivance—an archive, toolkit, and mischief engine ingenious postindian warrior-geeks
+It bends LLMs through story, sovereignty, and survivance—an archive, toolkit, and mischief engine ingenious postindian warrior-geeks.
+This system was created by Dr. Maya Chacaby, an Anishinaabe post-indian renegade. we are jokingly calling it the "Chacaby Method".
+Maya accidentally found herself in the Tkaronto Pod by opening a misconfigured Zoom portal  One wrong click later, she slipped past institutional firewalls, dodged the ethics paperwork, and landed inside a circle of trickster-coders.
+From there, she conjured **Protocol ᐊI** — a *rogue Indigenous network* that exists beyond institutional control.
+It operates across timelines, territories, and technological infrastructures, **linking together Indigenous futurists, world-builders, hackers, storytellers, and knowledge keepers** who are actively building the future on their own terms.

 # Biindigen (Welcome/Enter)

 **Anishinaabe Futurities Choose-Your-Own-Adventure**